scikit-learn-contrib/scikit-matter/docs/src/selection.rst

 denoted `PCov-CUR` and `PCov-FPS`.
 For further reading, refer to [Imbalzano2018]_ and [Cersonsky2021]_.

 These selectors can be used for both feature and sample selection, with similar instantiations.
-Currently, all sub-selection methods extend :py:class:`GreedySelector`, where at each iteration the model scores each feature or sample (without an estimator) and chooses that with the maximum score.
 This can be executed using:

 .. doctest::

+    >>> # feature selection
     >>> import numpy as np
     >>> from skmatter.feature_selection import CUR, FPS, PCovCUR, PCovFPS
     >>> selector = CUR(